chauff/cse1500-web-transcripts/Lecture-5.md

 In this lecture, we move beyond the course book chapter and highlight a number of more advanced CSS concepts.

-:bangbang: We strongly suggest to start with the toy examples presented here and not only render them yourself in the browser, but also make changes to the CSS to see the impact of those changes.
-Find out what your browser's Style Editor can do!
+:bangbang: **We strongly suggest to work with the toy examples presented here and not only render them yourself in the browser, but also make changes to the CSS to see the impact of those changes.
+Find out what your browser's Style Editor can do!**

 ## Pseudo-classes